chef/chef-web-docs/content/style/reusable/md/fontawesome_shortcode.md

-The Fontawesome shortcode will display any free [Font Awesome icon](https://fontawesome.com/icons) in a page.
+The fontawesome shortcode will display any free [Font Awesome icon](https://fontawesome.com/icons) in a page.

 It accepts the following parameters: